citusdata/citus/src/test/regress/citus_tests/join_gen/README.md

   - Table:
       name: "name prefix of table"
       citusType: "citus type of table"
-      maxCount: "limits how many times table can appear in query"
+      maxAllowedUseOnQuery: "limits how many times table can appear in query"
       rowCount: "total # of rows that will be inserted into table"
       nullRate: "percentage of null rows in rowCount that will be inserted into table"
       duplicateRate: "percentage of duplicates in rowCount that will be inserted into table"